 "We consider the best way to encourage good standards of behaviour in school is a clear code of conduct backed by a balanced combination of rewards and punishments within a positive community atmosphere.
-Establishing a whole school behaviour policy is an important step in that direction." (p.
-99 Elton)
+Establishing a whole school behaviour policy is an important step in that direction". (p.
+99, Discipline in Schools, Lord Elton)

 - 2. A calm, orderly environment is essential if pupils are to learn most effectively.
 It is the responsibility of the school to provide that environment in order that students and teachers can make most use of lesson time for the real purpose of education. - 3.
 Both academically and socially, we have the highest expectations of all our students.
 Students are expected to relate well and behave considerately to others.
 In this regard, a culture of positive, mutual respect lies behind our day-to-day interactions with each other, and expectations of good behaviour and attitude to others are the norm. - 4.
 It is, therefore, worthwhile spending time setting the ground rules and asserting the school's code of conduct as a prerequisite to curriculum delivery.
 This document aims to provide the framework to enable an orderly environment to prevail and to allow members of the school community to concentrate upon its chief purpose. - 5.
 It also recognises that within a climate of inclusion there will be students who need a personalised approach to their specific behavioural needs.
 In some cases this will mean that the sanctions, stages and rewards are not the most appropriate means of dealing with their behaviour and other programmes of intervention and support may be used in conjunction with external agencies. - 6.
 The importance of taking a multi-agency approach to behaviour management is central.
-Following the introduction of 'Every Child Matters' we, as a school, recognise the lead we may be required to take in consulting and communicating with other agencies.
+Following the introduction of 'Every Child Matters', 'Working Together to Safeguard Children and, more recently, 'Keeping Children Safe in Education' (most recently Sept 2024) we, as a school, recognise the lead we may be required to take in consulting and communicating with other agencies.